 - Place dough in a large bowl that has been "greased" with oil, turning to coat the dough.

-- Place in a warm place and allow to rise until doubled in size.
+- Place in a warm place and allow to rise until doubled in size, about an hour.
 Divide dough in half and work one half at a time.

 - Roll each half into a rectangle on a lightly-floured surface.